junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 They haven't even driven for more than ten minutes.
 Lebanon really is just a small town with only one small grocery shop.

 "Thought we'd grab something from here first."
 Dean explains, as he walks Cas through how to reverse park and why it's better this way (easier to get out and run away when they need to, as they often find themselves into).
 "To get that full fifty-bucket chicken wings shop list crossed out, we'd probably have to drive all the way to one of those bigger cities around us, Omaha, or Denver, or Kansas City.
-That's about three to four hours drive, I'll take it over if you're okay with it -- wouldn't want your first time driving to be night driving."
+That's about three to four hours drive, I'll take it over if you're okay with it -- wouldn't want your first time driving to be long-distance highway driving."

 Cas just finished parking the car perfectly in the center of a parking spot, turning off the ignition.
 "Yes, I'm quite okay with it, Dean," he answers with a nod.